Acquiring natural areas

 • Enhance vegetation within a large patch of urban native vegetation

-• Helps connect habitat in the Southern Moreton Bay to Clagiraba critical nature corridor
+• Helps connect habitat in the Southern Moreton Bay to Clagiraba wildlife corridor

 Wongawallan